laurakond/Stitch-Art-Guides-pp4/TESTING.md

 - I received the above error when trying to render a url path for each individual tutorial booking.
 - This part of the code proved tricky as I was not familiar with JavaSript's Full Calendar functionality.
-    -  I had help from Tim Nelson (mentioned in the acknowledgements) on how to make the code work as majority of the resources that I found were using jQuery syntax.
+    -  I had help from Tim Nelson (mentioned in the acknowledgments) on how to make the code work as the majority of the resources that I found were using jQuery syntax.
     - I managed to make the path work by implementing Full Calendar's extendedProps property.
 This allowed me to access deeper dependencies within my set models.

 <details>